gilangrilhami/secure-web-apis-with-nginx/azure-setup/README.md

 - Virtual Machine (VM)
 - Container Registries

+**TODO**: Provide script to automaticallt provisioned resources with Azure CLI and OpenTofu.

 ## Resource Group

 All subsequent resources will be previosioned within this Resource Group.
 Please refer follow [these instructions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to create an Azure Resource Group.